Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 Q. How to Dynamically Render?
 # During rendering, if a dynamic function is discovered, Nextjs will automatically switch to dynamic rendering the whole route.

-# In Nextjs, these dynamic functions are : cookies(), headers(), and searchParams() which acts more like prop available for every page.
+# In Nextjs, these dynamic functions are : cookies(), headers(), and searchParams object which acts more like prop available for every page.
 Using any of these will opt the whole route into dynamic rendering at request time

 # Dynamically rendered pages are not statically rendered at build time.